dbc2201/SectionBInheritance/src/inheritance/README.md

 It is the association of a method call to its method body, done by the compiler.

 ### Static Binding
+It is performed at the compile-time (before the execution of the code), by the compiler.
+It is also known as `early binding`.

 ### Dynamic Binding